jardondaful/Bus-Stop-Locator-for-Bruins-/README.md

 7. Review the output, which will provide you with bus stop recommendations and routes to take.

 Please note that you may need to install the required dependencies, such as `arcpy` and `requests`, before running the script.
+## How to Use

+To use the Bus Stop Locator for Bruins, follow these steps:

+1. Download the entire .zip file.
+2. Extract the files to your desired location.
+3. Locate the .aprx file within the extracted files.
+4. Open the .aprx file in ArcGIS Pro.
+5. In the Jupyter notebook or Python script, run each of the functions in the main script (`main.py`) in the specified order.

 ## Contributing